 Stunning Game of Thrones filming locations you can visit with Norwegian

-With season eight wrapping up the show in true, epic GoT style, we’re left wondering, along with the rest of the world, how in Lord of Light’s name do we fill the dragon-shaped hole in our evenings now?
+With season eight wrapping up the show in true, epic GoT style in 2019, we were all left wondering, ‘how in Lord of Light’s name do we fill the dragon-shaped hole in our evenings now?’

-It’s hard to imagine life without Daenerys Targaryen and the gang.
-But you can keep the magic alive by visiting the stunning locations where all the action took place.
+But, life must go on without Daenerys Targaryen and the gang, and you can still keep the magic alive by visiting the stunning locations where all the action took place.
 Want to see the real city that plays the role of King’s Landing?
 The actual Water Gardens of Dorne?
 The ravine where Brienne of Tarth took on The Hound?
 You can visit them all and more with Norwegian.

 Here we take you to some of the many filming locations of Game of Thrones in our Seven Kingdoms destination guide.